el2718/sudoku/README.md

 * multi (optional):
   * 1 (default), only give 1 solution at maximum, don't check multiple solutions
-  * 2, may give 2 solutions if the sudoku have multiple solutions
+  * 2, may give 2 solutions if the sudoku has multiple solutions

 ### puzzles for test